glasswalk3r/ubuntu-justched/README.md

 ## Building it locally

-If you want to build this Perl distribution locally, be sure to install first the packages pkg-config and libdbus-1-dev before even starting... if you don't to this, necessary dependencies will not be resolved.
+If you want to build this Perl distribution locally, be sure to install first the following packages:

+* pkg-config
+* libdbus-1-dev
+* java-package

+before even starting... if you don't to this, necessary dependencies will not be resolved.